onc-healthit/lantern-back-end/README.md

  database dir   : /var/lib/rabbitmq/mnesia/rabbit@lantern-mq
 ```

-You can also check that you have access to the admin page by navigating to `http://localhost:15672` and using username and password `guest:guest`.
+You can also check that you have access to the admin page by navigating to `http://localhost:15672` and using username and password `lanternadmin:lanternadmin`.

 ### Grafana